Baidu Baike: Legal action brought by Baidu

+Legal action against Baidu

-Baidu Baike has been the subject of a number of legal cases.
-In 2010, the head of rival wiki-like encyclopedia Baike.com Pan Haidong made a post to Weibo entitled "Three Questions to [Baidu CEO] Robin Li", questioning the high search ranking that Baidu (the dominant search engine in China) gave to its own services, including Baidu Baike over those of rival companies.
-Baidu sued Pan in response, with Baidu eventually winning the resulting court case, with the court ordering Pan to pay 120,000 yuan to Baidu.
-In 2011, Baidu was sued by writer Zhang Yiyi for his Baidu Baike entry containing what he considered outdated, incorrect and defamatory content, including claiming that he was "good at self-hype in a shameless way that makes things out of nothing and attracts disdain, in order to achieve the purpose of attracting people's attention".
+In 2011, Baidu was sued by Hudong Baike for monopolistic practices, alleging that Baidu Search downranked results for Baike.com in favour of Baidu Baike.
+Also in 2011, Baidu was sued by writer Zhang Yiyi for his Baidu Baike entry containing what he considered outdated, incorrect and defamatory content, including claiming that he was "good at self-hype in a shameless way that makes things out of nothing and attracts disdain, in order to achieve the purpose of attracting people's attention".
+In 2017, Zhang Yiyi again sued Baidu over the lack of the inclusion of his novels in his encyclopedia entry.
 In 2015 Baidu was sued after a Chinese woman lost nearly 500,000 yuan to a scammer after calling a fake customer support number listed on Baidu Baike.
 Prior to 2015, it had been successfully sued several times for privacy violations.
 Also in 2015, Chinese comedian Xu Deliang sued over allegations that he "never graduated from college and did not write his own material" being repeatedly inserted into his biography.
 He demanded that Baidu Baike remove the biography and disallow one from being created again.
-In 2017, writer Zhang Yiyi again sued Baidu over the lack of the inclusion of his novels in his encyclopedia entry.
 In 2019, Baidu was found guilty of defamation after a word meaning "traitor to one's culture" was inserted into the Baidu Baike biography of late "playwright, screenwriter, and composer" Zhao Zhong in 2013 which was left unaltered on the page for five years.